fractalqb/tiktak/README.md

 ## Detailed Docs

+### Build from Source

+- Be sure to have [Go SDK installed](https://go.dev/doc/install).
+The most recent one should work.
+In case of doubt, the minimum required version is in `go.mod`.

+- Clone the repo: `git clone https://github.com/fractalqb/tiktak.git`

+- Enter the project dir: `cd tiktak`

+- Run `go run mk/mk.go` and find the executables in `./cmd/tik*`

+- To use Go's standard install, run `go run mk/mk.go -install`

 ### Locating time record files

 tiktak keeps its files in a single directory.
 If you don't do nothing, tiktak